tbenade/wercker-devcenter/source/articles/deployment/openshift.md

 ### Enter OpenShift deploy target details

-Enter a descriptive deploy target name, eq: staging or production.
+Enter a descriptive deploy target name, such as: staging or production.

 Select the OpenShift domain and application that you want to deploy to.
-Wercker automaticly selected the first available domain and application.
+Wercker automatically selects the first available domain and application.

-If there are no domains or applications listed, please make sure you've created them on OpenShift.
+If there are no domains or applications listed, please make sure you have created them on OpenShift.

 Click `save` to create the deploy target.